sharetribe/flex-docs/src/docs/ftw-content/how-to-add-static-pages-in-ftw/index.md

 If you do not have a specific reason to create a static page directly into the codebase, we recommend that you create your content pages using [Pages](/concepts/content-management/).
-With Pages, you can create multiple content pages in Flex Console and render them all using [the same components in Sharetribe Web Template](/ftw/page-builder/).
+With Pages, you can create multiple content pages in Sharetribe Console and render them all using [the same components in Sharetribe Web Template](/ftw/page-builder/).

 </info>